Tinker Tank at Pacific Science Center. Credit: April Chan

 Cost: $6 per child for unlimited playtime; assorted passes also available.

-Located near the entrance to the Boeing IMAX Theatre, this hands-on area allows visitors to try various do-it-yourself activities including building ball ramps, stacking blocks, and crafting the best aerodynamic paper airplane.
+Located at the entrance to Pacific Science Center's IMAX Theatre, this hands-on area allows visitors to try various do-it-yourself activities including building ball ramps, stacking blocks and crafting the best aerodynamic paper airplane.
 In the middle of Tinker Tank are two large tables of colorful Lego 4x2 blocks, along with some impressive creations safely ensconced behind a display case.
 This area perfectly illustrates how creative children can get even while their building materials seem monotonous.
 Don't be surprised to see a massive color-coordinated wall, an inverted pyramid, and towers that stretch toward the ceiling.

 Where: Pacific Science Center, 200 Second Ave N., Seattle